 Benoit Denizet-Lewis is a magazine journalist, professor, and New York Times bestselling author.
 Currently a National Fellow at New America, Benoit is at work on a book about transformation and identity change (tentatively titled We Don't Know You Anymore) for William Morrow in the United States and Penguin Books in the UK.
 Benoit writes about people undergoing—sometimes through concerted effort, but often unexpectedly and seemingly without intention—profound shifts across a number of identities, from gender and sexuality to race, politics, and spirituality.
-In the process he explores the intersection of personal change and public policy and confronts controversial ideas about who is changeable, and who has the right to redemption or reinvention.
+In the process he explores the intersection of personal change and public policy and confronts contentious ideas about who is changeable, and who has the right to redemption or reinvention.
 To tell Benoit your change story, email him.

 Benoit also contributes to the New York Times Book Review and to Rolling Stone and Slate.
 He speaks across the country, appears regularly on television and radio, and has been named one of the "50 Most Influential LGBT People in Media" by The Advocate.

 His most recent book, Travels With Casey: My Journey Through Our Dog-Crazy Country, was a New York Times bestseller and People and Time's book of the week.
 His first book, America Anonymous: Eight Addicts in Search of a Life, was a New York Times Editors' Choice selection and was called "a dazzling portrait of eight addicts and their intimate, sometimes heartbreaking struggles" by Susan Cheever.
 Benoit has also contributed essays and introductions to a number of collections, including The Kids and "The Letter Q," and he has received writing fellowships from MacDowell and the Alicia Patterson Foundation.